zai1208/assemblyScript/README.md

 - [ ] Add `move(<source>, <destination>)` command
 - [ ] Add `sysinfo(<number of bits>, <cpu type>)`
 - [ ] Add `bits(<number of bits>)` and `cpu(<cpu type>)` commands
+- [ ] Fix workflow file so that it actually generates binaries and doesn't error out
 - [ ] Add to this TODO list